cunarist/solie/documentation/docs/contribution.md

 # Contribution Guide

-There are things that must be known in the process of making Solie.
 Guides below will help you dive into the Solie codebase.

 When using terminal commands from the following sections, always make sure that your current working directory is the root folder of the cloned repository.